9brada6/tabs-with-posts/development.md

 - Test the widget outside(in customizer, elementor)... etc, and make it work.
 - In the widget, add a photo where the meta are displayed about meta positions.

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
-Test if cache fire at teh actions.
+Test if cache fire at the actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.